validation-and-verification-istic/Projects-2018-2019/README.md

 Partial controls will take place during sessions **3**, **6** and **8**.
 Deadline to deliver the project will be on **February 1st 23:59 PM CET**.
 See [deadline section] for more details.

-The goal of each assignment is to develop a tool that takes as input a the path to an existing Maven project.
-It can be assumed that the project provided as input uses JUnit to implement its test suite.
+The goal of each assignment is to develop a tool that takes as input the path to an existing Maven project.
+It can be assumed that the project provided as input uses JUnit 4 to implement its test suite.

 ### Code coverage